Snow Day Activities for Kids: 50 Fun Things to Do

 Modelling Balloon Ice Sculptures

-Bear with me here because I’m not quite sure what else to describe this particular snow day activity accurately.
-But I will tell you a little bit to fill modelling balloons with water before you freeze them I have found this worked best when balloons are relatively thin rather than thick, though you will need to leave them for a long time to freeze if it is going to be very cold enough outside.
+I am not sure how to describe this activity perfectly but literally it has fun.
+You must start by filling modeling balloons with water.
+I have found this worked best when balloons are relatively thin rather than thick, though you will need to leave them for a long time to freeze if it is going to be very cold enough outside.

 Drape the balloons over various things outside to form various shapes, then leave them to freeze overnight.
 If you don’t think it will get cold enough naturally, put them in the freezer but make sure you shape them first into desired positions.
 Don’t touch the balloons once they have started to freeze because they break easily at that transitional stage.
 Eventually you will have flexible tubes of solid ice you can build sculptures out of them by stacking and arranging creatively.